 However, you still need to remember which end is which – especially when it is tuning time!
 Unfortunately, remembering that both the top and bottom strings are “E” strings will only get you so far here.

 So here are two suggestions:

-Also remember, when we refer to guitar strings numerically (1st string, 2nd string, etc.) the lightest string is the first string, and it counts up from there to the thickest string (the low E string).
+Also remember, when we refer to guitar strings numerically (1st string, 2nd string, etc.) the thinnest string is the first string (the high E string), and it counts up from there to the thickest string (the low E string).

 So, on a typical six-string guitar, the numerical string order goes like this:

 A Word About Alternate Tunings

 For obvious reasons, it is essential for guitar students to start learning how to play the guitar in the original intended standard tuning of EADGBE.

 Happily, however, once this basic task is accomplished, there is no end of alternate tunings that can open up whole new worlds of musicality as you continue your studies.